AGKhalil/docker-neovim/README.md

 ## NOTE:

-I do set the git identity to myself inside the Dockerfile so do be aware that you might want to change it to yourself.
+I do set the git identity to myself inside the Dockerfile so be aware that you might want to change it to yourself.